Emmanuel Pelaez: Assassination attempt

+Diplomatic career

 Pelaez was chair or ranking member of Philippine delegations to various international conferences among which were: the UN 10th Commemorative Conference at San Francisco in 1955; the UN General Assembly meeting in 1957 and 1962; Interparliamentary Union Conference at London in 1957; in Peru and the Cameroon in 1972.
 He had been a member of the consultant body of the Philippine Delegation to the SEATO in 1963.
 In 1973, President Marcos designated him as a member of the Philippine panel in the military bases negotiations with the United States.
 The RP-US Military Bases Negotiation was held in Washington, D.C. in 1975.
 This was his second time to serve the panel, the first time being in 1956 when he was the spokesperson of the panel in the RP-US military bases negotiations then.

-Pelaez served as Philippine ambassador to the United States of America during the Corazon Aquino administration.
+On January 3, 1986, Pelaez endorsed the candidacies of Corazon Aquino and her running mate Salvador Laurel in the 1986 Philippine presidential election, stating that "It is time for us to leave the country to younger people."
+After the People Power Revolution overthrew the Marcos administration in February 1986, Pelaez was made Philippine ambassador to the United States of America during the Corazon Aquino administration.
 Pelaez served on the Committee of Honor of the Agri-Energy Roundtable (AER)- a United Nations accredited non-governmental organization and participated in the AER's ASEAN agro-industrial regional conference in May 1987 at the Manila Hotel.